 Have Strategies in Place for a Multi-Generational Classroom

 Now more than ever, real estate students come in all ages, and they don’t all learn the same way.
 Look at the tendencies of each generation and begin to develop a strategy for effectively reaching all of them.
 When instructors are able to teach students of all ages in the classroom, it has a powerful effect on the perception of the training and your school.
 Why?
 It will be viewed as versatile and able to meet the needs of any learner.
-This article has tips on how to build these strategies.

 Seek or Cultivate These Traits in Your Real Estate Instructors